 You can also download the 50 original factory patterns as a single .wav file from here:

 Simmons SDS-1000 & Simmons MTM

-Legendary Hardware/Analog Drum Machines (Links below are for photographs)
+Legendary Hardware/Analog Drum Machines (Links below are for photographs only)

 Probably the most popular and most sought after drum machines ever made.
-I have never owned a hardware version of the devices below but it is relatively straightforward to put a kit together for each of them in a software drum machine using sample, using Redrum in Reason 6.0 or Acoustica Beatcraft.
-You could also use the Muon SR-202 but you would need to save individual stereo samples as mono first using something like Goldwave to open the files and individually resave them).
+I have never owned a hardware version of these devices but it is relatively straightforward to put a kit together for each of them in a software drum machine or sampler using samples, using Redrum in Reason or Acoustica Beatcraft.
+You could also use the free Muon SR-202 (but you would need to save individual stereo samples as mono first using something like Goldwave to open the files and individually resave them).
 You could also create an sfz text file and use the samples in Cakewalk’s Session Drummer 2.

 Linn Drum (As used by Prince)

 Roland CR-78 (As used by Phil Collins of Genesis)